Front-Line Fraud Defense

-Financial institutions rely on outdated and increasingly ineffective methods for managing the risk of fraud, breach, and noncompliance across their network of customers, vendors, and partners (third parties).
+Financial institutions rely on manual and increasingly ineffective methods for managing the risks of fraud, mistake, and cyber crime across their customers.
+These methods are exorbitantly costly yet increasingly ineffective.

 Challenge: Manual Oversight